 Reduce the administrative burden of tracking and reporting that a traditional PMO prescribes.

-Allow each workstream to manage their initiatives and actions using whatever tool or framework they’re comfortable with—as long as they align to the overall planning, delivery and communication cadence.
+Allow each workstream to manage its initiatives and actions using whatever tool or framework they’re comfortable with—as long as they align with the overall planning, delivery, and communication cadence.

-Use a central, easy-to-set-up tool such as RGP’s LaunchPM™that makes it easier to track workstreams and provide meaningful visualization of the transformation program.
-This should incorporate not only the progress of each workstream, but also overall change adoption and employee sentiment.
+Use a central, easy-to-set-up tool such as RGP’s customized Smartsheet tool that makes it easier to track workstreams and provide meaningful visualization of the transformation program.
+This should incorporate not only the progress of each workstream but also overall change adoption and employee sentiment.

 Embed the right financial analysis capability (people and tools) to track the overall business case.